Skip Ribbon Commands

 Certain circumstances may dictate that a student, at the discretion of the principal, be excluded from school attendance for a period of time.
 This is a remedy for unusual situations and is not considered a suspension.
 The school may give students tests, etc., outside school hours so that grades can be reported.
 A student placed on home study is expected to pay full tuition.
 Parents/guardians are responsible for supervising a student on home study.

-At the discretion of the principal, any student who is accused of a felony may be placed on home study until the case is resolved.
+At the discretion of the principal, any student may be placed on home study until the concern is resolved.

 Resources